Skip to content

 For long documents with many icons, this improves the performance of pages by a lot.

-You can opt out of this behavior by adding observer="false" to web component's HTML:
+As of version 2.1.0, you can opt out of this behavior by adding noobserver attribute to web component's HTML:

 Why not use icon font?